ewoks-kit/ewokscore/doc/howtoguides/task_discovery.rst

     [project.entry-points."ewoks.tasks.class"]
     "myproject.tasks.*" = "myproject1"

-can discover task classes such as
+can declare task classes such as

 .. code-block:: text

     myproject/tasks/demo.py      # MyDemoTask1, MyDemoTask2
     myproject/tasks/example.py   # MyTask1, MyTask2

-A project that provides ewoks tasks can also add the `"ewoks"` keyword to be discoverable in a package repository like PyPi:
+A project that provides ewoks tasks can also add the `"ewoks"` keyword to be discoverable in a package repository like PyPI:

 .. code-block:: toml